LudovicPatey/zooviewer/README.md

 	{
 		"uid" : unique id,
 		"value" : anything (null if open),
-		"description" : string describing the meaning of the value (with possible TeX), "justification" : {
+		"justification" : {
 			"weight" : the weight
 			"direct": string with a direct justification (with possible TeX),